 So we didn’t end up doing that but it was something we considered until we saw that was not going to be something that was going to work for sorting things out with my parents.

-What finally drove us to start being no contact with my parents was actually their interactions with our kids.
+What finally drove us to go no contact with my parents was actually their boundary violations with our kids.

 We allowed my parents to stay in contact with our kids.
-And even made an appointment to visit, to take the kids to visit them.
-Although I couldn’t handle that because of my own C-PTSD issues and my parents just were triggering me all the time.
+And even made an appointment to take the kids to visit them.
+Although I couldn’t handle that because of my own C-PTSD issues and my parents just causing me emotional distress all the time.

-But we did allow them to stay in contact with our kids because we didn’t want to cut our kids off from their grandparents, or the other way around.
+But we did allow them to stay in contact with our kids because we didn’t want to cut our kids off from their grandparents.

-But what we noticed over a few months after we left the church, and as we were permitting this contact to continue, is that my parents and my brother were continuing to use their relationship with our kids to obtain information about Brian and I.
+But what we noticed over a few months after we left the church, and as we were permitting this contact to continue, is that my parents and my brother were continuing to use their close relationships with our kids to obtain information about Brian and I.

 They would have conversations over Messenger Kids, or over the phone with our kids.
-And spend more time asking our kids about what Brian and I were doing, and what our family’s plans were, and things like that, and hardly any time actually talking to the kids themselves.
+They spent more time asking our kids about what Brian and I were doing, and what our family’s plans were, and hardly any time actually talking to the kids themselves.

 My experience with parentification

-And then my mom—she had been using me as an emotional dumping ground for years.
-I actually functioned as her therapist in many ways.
-And she would tell me all the horrible, different things she was dealing with: in her marriage, and the challenges she had with my siblings, and all those things.
+My mom had been using me as an emotional dumping ground for years.
+I actually functioned as her emotional support in various ways.
+She would tell me all the horrible, different things she was having a hard time with: her marriage, and the challenges she had with my siblings, and all those things.

 I’d come to recognize that that’s what it was.
 I was actually functioning as her therapist and so I cut that off.
 But she was starting to do similar things with my kids, with two of my girls.